zama-ai/concrete/docs/dev/explanation/terminology_and_structure.md

 ## Module structure

-In this section, we will discuss the module structure of **concretefhe** briefly.
+In this section, we will discuss the module structure of **concrete-framework** briefly.
 You are encouraged to check individual `.py` files to learn more!

 - concrete
     - common: types and utilities that can be used by multiple frontends (e.g., numpy, torch)